xcomfan/xcomfan.github.io/gitref/gitref.md

 permalink: /gitref/
 ---

+[comment]: <> (TODO: Fix some of the metadata around the site and see if you can update the styling to have a breadcrumb or back at top instead of My References)
 [comment]: <> (TODO: Good idea to add table of contents at top of each page so you can jump to sections.)
-[comment]: <> (TODO: Fix some of the metadata around the site and see if you can update th styling to have a breadcrumb or back at top instead of "My References".)

 ## Workflow

 [comment]: <> (TODO: Once you build out the content may want to sue the subgraph option to make more granular pages.)